ajrlewis/wallet_of_satoshi/README.md

 ## Usage

-Create an instance of `WalletOfSatoshi` and pass the `username` of your Wallet of Satoshi's account to its constructor!
+Create an instance of the `WalletOfSatoshi` class and pass it your Wallet of Satoshi account's `username`!

 ```python
 from wallet_of_satoshi import WalletOfSatoshi